NeutrinoCorp/quark/README.md

 **Fanning-in messages/queues into a single consumer**

-The following example demostrates how to do the current case using the `mux` and the `Topics` function.
+The following example demonstrates how to do the current case using the `mux` and the `Topics` function.

 _When fan-in is configured, the `Consumer` must be inside a `Group`_